Set-Valued Rigid Body Dynamics for Simultaneous, Inelastic, Frictional Impacts: Simultaneous Impact Model

 \section{Simultaneous Impact Model}

-We have seen in Figure \ref{fig:phone} that two contacts impacting simultaneously can excite significant disagreement between models derived from seemingly similar principles.
-It is worth noting that making two points coming into contact at \textit{exactly} the same is difficult in real life, and a measure-zero event in analytical models.
-However, when multiple bodies are in sustained contact, even a single impact is enough to generate non-uniqueness.
-In this section, we first offer two such common robotics examples---one related to legged locomotion and the other to manipulation---and show that simultaneous or sequenced impacts exhibit meaningful uncertainty; further details can be found in Appendix \ref{adx:exampledetails}.
-We then describe the principles, construction, and properties of our extension of Routh's method to arbitrarily-ordered multiple impacts.
+Figure \ref{fig:phone} demonstrates that simultaneous collisions can excite quantitative and qualitative disagreement between common impact models' predictions, with even the post-impact contact mode differing.
+This discrepancy occurs even when the same physical parameters such as mass and coefficients of friction and restitution are provided to these models.
+However, making two points collide at \textit{exactly} the same time is unlikely in real life.
+Nonetheless, as shown on a real-world system by \citet{Chatterjee1999}, even a single collision can result in multiple outcomes depending on the ordering of impulse accumulation between contacts.
+In this section, we first offer two additional examples of this type---one related to legged locomotion and the other to manipulation; further details on the models and experiments can be found in Appendix \ref{adx:exampledetails} and \Cref{sec:examples}.
+We then describe and characterize model that captures the non-uniqueness due to impulse ordering by extending Routh's method to multiple contacts with arbitrary relative rates.